Kiran7007/Interview-Preparation/docs/android.md

     .apply()
 ```

-Store only small values and give them a short lifetime.
-Prefer server-side token revocation and clear the preferences during logout.

-Exclude the encrypted preferences file from Auto Backup; restoring ciphertext without its Keystore key can make the data unreadable.

 ---

 ## How do you secure a local database using Room?

-Use SQLCipher or another reviewed database-encryption solution with a key protected by Android Keystore.
-Restrict database access to the app process, avoid exporting database files or backups when required by the threat model, and clear the database during secure logout.
+Secure a Room database by:

+- Using SQLCipher or another reviewed database-encryption solution.
+- Generating a random database key and protecting it with Android Keystore.
+- Keeping database access inside the app process.
+- Disabling or restricting backups when the threat model requires it.
+- Clearing the database and deleting its key during secure logout.

+Remember:

+- Never hard-code or log the database passphrase.
+- Test encrypted-database migrations before release.
+- Choose backup and recovery behavior based on the sensitivity of the data.

 ```kotlin
 // databaseKeyStore returns a random 32-byte key protected by Android Keystore.